-Information taken from the 2019 LOHVE Benchmark - based on the 2018 Calendar year.
+Information taken from the 2020 LOHVE Benchmark - based on the 2019 Calendar year.

 The level of recruitment has changed significantly since the commencement of the benchmark.
 In the first few years of the survey, we found there were some organisations that weren't really tracking or reporting on the level of volunteer movement.
 Due to this, they allocated a figure of zero when asked about the average number of volunteers recruited in the past 12 months.
 This naturally has an impact on our summary figures.
-However, in the past three surveys - although we have still seen some people unaware of their figures - we have found that more participants have strived to be more precise.
-The average-per-service number of volunteers recruited by participating agencies this year was 61.8 while in 2018 there was 64 volunteers recruited.
+However, in the past surveys - although we have still seen some people unaware of their figures - we have found that more participants have strived to be more precise.
+The average-per-service number of volunteers recruited by participating agencies this year was 52 down from 61.8 last year and 64 in 2018 .
 The variability in these figures is determined by the variation in participating organisations, as well as specific recruitment needs by different health services.